This article is part of our larger real estate investing guide available here.

 Capital gains taxes may be deferred or reduced depending on many factors, including the investment vehicle through which they were earned and how the capital gains are used after they are realized.
 For example, rolling over capital gains into a 1031 Exchange can defer tax liability if one investment property is swapped for another similar one, but it can’t reduce or indefinitely eliminate your tax liability.

 Putting it All Together

-Real estate has a track record of strong performance.
+Real estate has a track record of consistency over the long term.
 Real estate investing offers the potential to earn significant returns and add meaningful diversification to your portfolio.
-When managed wisely it can become a valuable source of cash flow in your investment portfolio.
+When managed wisely it can become a valuable source of cash flow in your investment portfolio in addition to the long-term appreciation potential that it offers.
 As with any investment, real estate investments require you to understand and weigh the risks and potential rewards before beginning.
-Depending on which way you choose to invest in real estate, you’ll need varying amounts of time, beginning capital, knowledge, and patience.
+Each method of real estate investing requires different levels resources.

 If it fits with your goals, available resources, and personality, fast-paced, high-risk house flipping ventures may be what makes the most sense for you.
-If you don’t have extensive knowledge and experience to venture into house-flipping, or if you don’t have a strong desire to become a landlord, you can still access the diversification benefits and earning potential of real estate.
-There are passive investment options, such as Fundrise, that can help you unlock real estate without the ongoing obligations that fall on the shoulders of active investors.
+If you don’t have extensive knowledge and experience for that, or if you don’t have a strong desire to become a landlord, you can still access the diversification benefits and earning potential of real estate.
+There are passive investment options, such as Fundrise, that can help you invest in real estate without shouldering ongoing obligations that fall on the shoulders of active investors.